akstuhl/akstuhl.github.io/_stuff/dissertation.md

 icons: '🤖 📻'
 ---

-Completing a dissertation on the cultural and technical history of [automation in American radio](/radio_automation) and sonic arts from 1953 to 2010
+Developing a book from my dissertation on [radio automation](/radio_automation), _Unmaking a Medium: Automation and Art in American Radio, 1950--2010_